Juan L. Varona

 of mathematics with diverse subjects.

-For more info, and to see the complete list of talks since 1978,
+For more info, and to see the complete list of talks since it began in 1978,

 push here (in Spanish).